 The Cell Atlas team has been working on the generation of the map of the subcellular human proteome for over 10 years.
 The project has shifted character over the years from automation and establishing robust assay platforms, to generating massive amounts of data by performing thousands of immunostainings per week, to the analysis and interpretation of the results.

-We asked Emma Lundberg, the director of the Cell Atlas, what was the key to successfully deliver such a complex project and she replies without hesitation: "The team!" she continues "It has been a great team effort where everyone in the team has contributed both with knowledge and knowhow, and also to a great work environment."
+Emma Lundberg, the director of the Cell Atlas, underlines that the key to successfully deliver such a complex project is: "The team!" she continues "It has been a great team effort where everyone in the team has contributed both with knowledge and know-how, and also to a great work environment."

 The most intriguing findings by the team are the variation in protein expression at the single cell level and that half of all proteins localize to multiple locations.
 On one level, it can reflect a spatial restriction in order to control the timing of the molecular function in one compartment.
 On another level, such proteins may have context specific functions and "moonlight" in different parts of the cell, thus increasing the functionality of the proteome and the complexity of the cell from a systems perspective.

 The Cell Atlas is the most comprehensive map of the human cell available today.
 It constitutes a key resource for a holistic understanding of the human cell and its complex underlying molecular machinery and is a major step towards modeling the human cell.
 With its plethora of images it is also a highly valuable resource for machine learning applications in image pattern recognition.

 The Cell Atlas is an open access knowledge resource that can be freely used by researchers around the world to study proteins or organelles of interest allowing systems biology and cell modeling applications.